gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

     If you do not see the login screen of your GL.iNet router (secondary router), port forwarding is not working properly.
 Set up port forwarding again or make sure to use a router with functioning port forwarding ability as your primary router.

+#### Situation 2: My WireGuard server shows my VPN client is connected, but my VPN client can't access the internet

 ???
-"Situation 2: My WireGuard server shows my VPN client is connected, but my VPN client can't access the internet"
+"Follow these steps"

     Follow the steps outlined for each possible cause below and check if the issue is resolved.
 If the issue is resolved, you can skip the rest of the section.